A Smooth Primal-Dual Optimization Framework for Nonsmooth Composite Convex Minimization: Abstract

 \section{Abstract}

-We propose a new first-order primal-dual optimization framework for a convex optimization template with broad applications.
-Our optimization algorithms feature optimal convergence guarantees under a variety of common structure assumptions on the problem template.
+We propose a new and low per-iteration complexity first-order primal-dual optimization framework for a convex optimization template with broad applications.
 Our analysis relies on a novel combination of three classic ideas applied to the primal-dual gap function: smoothing, acceleration, and homotopy.
-The algorithms due to the new approach achieve the best known convergence rate results, in particular when the template consists of only non-smooth functions.
+The algorithms due to the new approach achieve the best-known convergence rate results, in particular when the template consists of only non-smooth functions.
 We also outline a restart strategy for the acceleration to significantly enhance the practical performance.
-We demonstate relations with the augmented Lagrangian method and show how to exploit the strongly convex objectives with rigorous convergence rate guarantees.
-We provide numerical evidence with two examples and illustrate that the new methods can outperform the state-of-the-art, including Chambolle-Pock, and the alternating direction method-of-multipliers algorithms. \textbf{Keywords:} Gap reduction technique; first-order primal-dual methods; augmented Lagrangian; smoothing techniques; homotopy; separable convex minimization; parallel and distributed computation.
+We demonstrate relations with the augmented Lagrangian method and show how to exploit the strongly convex objectives with rigorous convergence rate guarantees.
+We provide representative examples to illustrate that the new methods can outperform the state-of-the-art, including Chambolle-Pock, and the alternating direction method-of-multipliers algorithms.
+We also compare our algorithms with the well-known Nesterov's smoothing method. \textbf{Keywords:} Gap reduction technique; first-order primal-dual methods; augmented Lagrangian; smoothing techniques; homotopy; separable convex minimization; parallel and distributed computation.

 \begin{AMS} 90C25, 90C06, 90-08 \end{AMS}